yanazuray/waterfalls-of-qaf/index.md

 * A Leaf Sculpture project with London-based artist [James Harris](https://www.jamesharris.co.uk/)
 * An essay on the Jadid movement for [Kasurian](https://www.kasurian.com)
 * Siberian Sky Burial Art Installation (more information coming soon)
-* Malakut: Mythos Tracker — an app that records, organizes, and maps motifs, symbols, and stories across different cultures, times, and regions
+* Malakut: Mythos Tracker, an app that organizes motifs, symbols, and stories across different cultures, times, and regions
 * Recreating a Siberian landscape in Unreal Engine
 * My Sanskrit reading skills (slowly but surely)
 * ...